rehartley/SilentDuck/README.md

 In the historical one time pad, the series of numbers were arranged in five digit groups, eight groups to a line for forty lines to a page, and a single one time pad booklet might be around twenty pages long.
 Size can vary among teams, but a commonly seen format is twenty five sheets of ten lines each holding five groups of five digits.

-A typical page might start like this:
+A typical page from the above link looks like this:

 ```
 24765 93659 55146 09380 18882 67898 69598 95436